debl9/Honours_glinternet/README.md

 ## Introduction
-This page contains the supporting content in my Honours statistics thesis regarding hierarchical group-lasso regression and modelling pairwise interactions using the `GLINTERNET` package.
-The following includes the R codes for each section
+This page contains the supporting content in my Honours statistics thesis regarding hierarchical group-lasso regression and modelling pairwise interactions.
+The following includes the R codes used for data cleaning and the application of `GLINTERNET` to a credit loan dataset.

 ## 1. Data Wrangling
 Codes for data cleaning and structuring it into continuous and categorical variables.